Winner Winner Chicken Dinner Logo

 ⚠️ Myths Debunked

-• • Leaving plugged in won't damage battery
+• • Leaving plugged in will not damage battery

-• • You don't need to fully drain battery
+• • You do not need to fully drain battery

-• • Fast charging won't "ruin" your battery
+• • Fast charging will not "ruin" your battery

 🔧 Troubleshooting Guide